Welcome to our latest fortnightly eBulletin, posted here on 6 March 2018. In this issue:

 Including circa/approximate details puts you back in the frame.
 It improves impact, helps librarians to assess, and does justice to your ambitions for it.
 And it’s grown-up: librarians do know that major reference works take time to develop.
 Just make sure that you:

-Our Copywriting Workshop runs in London on 21 March, and is the place to be for more like this.
+Our Copywriting Workshop is the place to be for more like this.
 This is our most popular in-company tailored course too.

 Thank you to the attendee at a session I was running in Singapore last week for putting the case for internal mentoring and shadowing schemes.
 As an ex Marketing Director myself I’ve always been a big believer in looking at the experience that staff can gain in-house free of charge.
 Two of these include spending a day out with a rep visiting customers, and shadowing a member of staff at a similar level in another department, so both get to see the other’s role at first hand.